Skip to main content

 • Your bank details

-Set up a Direct Debit for council tax online.
+Set up or amend a Direct Debit for council tax online.

 If you don't have a council tax account reference number yet, please visit our moving home page to notify us that you need to pay council tax at your new home.